ThomasAUB/poulpe/README.md

 - A class can be an emitter and a receiver at the same time.
 - A class can emit an unlimited number of signals to an unlimited number of receivers.
 - A class can receive an unlimited number of signals from an unlimited number of emitters.

-The signals are sent by reference which means that if they are received as non const reference, the receivers are able to modify the signals on the fly.
+- Signals are passed by reference wich means that they can be modified on the fly if received as non const reference.
+- A signal emitted as const cannot be received as non const reference.